 The EBA Guidelines clarify that "clear" does not mean easily readable or comprehended by a non-expert.
-In the STS Regulation a criterion is "clear" when a court or tribunal could determine whether, presumably in all cases, the criterion is met for each asset.
+In the Regulation a criterion is "clear" when a court or tribunal could determine whether, presumably in all cases, the criterion is met for each asset.
 In the Regulation, "clear" is about certainty of determination.

-PCS has read the eligibility criteria in the Prospectus/the Mortgage Sale Agreement.
+PCS has read the eligibility criteria in the Prospectus.
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus/Mortgage Sale Agreement they meet the "documented" requirement.
+As they are in the Prospectus, they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.